Of the four cornerstones for health and wellness, sleep (and quality sleep at that), is one part that we often neglect.

 2. Keep it dark

-Especially with all of the electronic devices we now use, it’s difficult to have our bedroom light-free and pitch dark.
+Especially with all of our current electronic devices, it’s difficult to have our bedroom light-free and pitch dark.

 3. Purchase an old-fashioned alarm clock

-By taking out the LED displays from your bedroom, you’re able to increase the chances that you’ll sleep better – and deeper.
+By taking out the LED displays from your bedroom, you can increase the chances that you’ll sleep better – and deeper.